Backing up Cloud Volumes ONTAP data to Amazon S3

 • The IAM role that provides the BlueXP Connector with permissions includes S3 permissions from the latest BlueXP policy.

-Two Enable BlueXP backup and recovery on your new or existing system
+Five Enable BlueXP backup and recovery

 Read the following requirements to make sure that you have a supported configuration before you start backing up volumes to S3.

-The following image shows each component and the connections that you need to prepare between them:
+The following image shows each component and the connections that you need to prepare between them.

 A diagram showing how BlueXP backup and recovery communicates with the volumes on the source systems and the destination storage where the backup files are located.